- About Us

 Prospective adopters who wish to use the South Africa Special programme must be:

-Prospective Adopters living outside of the Local Authorities who contract IAC to undertake their assessments may need to request an assessment of their Local Authority before joining the South Africa Special Needs programme but please speak to IAC before you make an enquiry about becoming an approved adopter
+Prospective Adopters living outside of the Local Authorities who contract IAC to undertake their assessments may need to request an assessment via their Local Authority before joining the South Africa Special Programme but please speak to IAC before you make an enquiry about becoming an approved adopter

 There is a charge for this service and further details concerning the service and the costs can be found in the Information Pack.

-For further information about the special programme please contact the IAC Advice Line through the Contact Us link.
+For further information about the special programme please contact the IAC Advice Line.